leonhsu95/password-generator-project/README.md

 ## Description

 As it suggests, thet task is to make an interactive Password Generator when the user presses the "Generate Password" button.
-By default, the JavaScript functionality does not work and the task is to make so that when the "Generate Password" button is pressed, it will create a random password as per the user's number of character and character-type choices.
+By default, the JavaScript functionality does not work.
+The task is to make is so when the "Generate Password" button is pressed, it will create a random password between 8 ~ 128 characters containing lower case, upper case, number and/or special character-type choices as determined by the user.

 ## Table of Contents (Optional)